hvalev/rcpyci/README.md

 # rcpyci 🌶️
-rcpyci (/ɑr ˈspaɪsi/) is a reverse correlation classification images python implementation closely mirroring the R package [rcicr](https://github.com/rdotsch/rcicr/). rcpyci can do everything the R package can, while much easier to install thanks to the extensive python package ecosystem and much faster due to numpy's broadcasting and joblib's parallel processing. rcpyci supports the following tasks:
+rcpyci (/ɑr ˈspaɪsi/) is a reverse correlation classification images toolbox for generating classification images for 2AFC experiments and analyzing experiment results. rcpyci supports the following tasks:
-- generate stimulus images for 2afc tasks
+- generate stimulus images for 2AFC tasks
-- create classification images from 2afc tasks split by participant or condition
+- create classification images from 2AFC tasks split by participant or condition
 - compute zmaps on classification images or parameter space
-- cache intermediary results for further analyses
-- generic way to add additional pipelines for computing anything on the ci- or parameter-space
+- generic way to add additional pipelines for computing anything on the ci- or parameter space
+- caching of intermediary results
+- generating the parameter space using a seed

+## How does this compare to the [rcicr](https://github.com/rdotsch/rcicr/) R package
+The implementation of the core functions closely mirrors that of `rcicr`, but `rcpyci` is much faster, easy to use, and future-proof as it depends on a few regularly maintained python packages.
+Additionally, `rcpyci` exposes a way for the user to implement their own custom processing pipelines without needing to modify the source code.
+And it has caching and seeding.
+#TODO

 ## What is in this package
-The package includes 4 main namespaces:
+The main components in this package are split in 5 namespaces:
-`core` contains all the core functionality for creating the stimulus images and computing the classification images.
-The functions within the `core` namespace work directly with arrays representing the images or various intermediary results. `interface` is a user-friendly interface which sits between `core` and the user and makes the creation of stimuli for a 2AFC task or the interpretation of results easy. `pipelines` contains pipelines which can be chained to process the results of a 2afc task.
-By default, everything is computed for each participant and condition split including the classification images and their inverse, both ways of computing zmaps -- on cis and parameter space, and caching intermediary data.
-However, a user may add additional processing pipelines to further generate useful variations of the data for analysis.
-More on that in the [custom pipeline section](#custom-processing-pipelines). `im_ops` is a namespace which defines operations on image arrays and `utils` contains some helper functions.
+- `core`: Functions for creating stimulus images and computing classification images using pure numpy arrays.
+- `interface`: User-friendly interface for setting up experiments and analyzing data, wrapping the functionality of `core`.
+- `pipelines`: A collection of functions for computing cis, zmaps, and others, executed in sequence on 2AFC task results.
+More on that in the [Default processing pipelines](#default-processing-pipelines) section.
+- `im_ops`: Operations on image arrays.
+- `utils`: Helper functions.

-__NOTE__: `infoval` is a port of the `infoval` functionality from the originl rcicr package, but it is untested.
+__NOTE__: `infoval` is a port of the `infoval` functionality from the original `rcicr` package, but it is untested.

-## How to generate stimuli for a 2IFC task
+## How to generate stimuli for a 2AFC task
-To generate stimuli for a 2IFC task, the following snippet would be enough for the basic use case.
-Be mindful that this uses a base_face image which is included in the repository under `tests`.
+Here is how you can generate 2AFC task stimuli:
 ```python
 from rcpyci.interface import setup_experiment
 base_face_path = "./base_face.jpg"
 setup_experiment(base_face_path)
 ```
+__NOTE__: The input face image needs to be square-shaped.

-`setup_experiment` further exposes the parameters `n_trials`, `n_scales`, `sigma`, `noise_type`, `seed` to allow the user to tune how many trials will be generated as well as tweak the noise-generation parameters and select the seed used for randomization.
-Check the documentation of `setup_experiment` for more information on how they can be tuned.
+`setup_experiment` further exposes the parameters `n_trials`, `n_scales`, `gabor_sigma`, `noise_type` to control the noise generation and `seed` for reproducibility.
+Check the docstrings of `setup_experiment` for more information.

-__NOTE__: Setup experiment will leave a folder with a file that contains the variables used to generate the stimuli for the 2AFC task.
-While the file is not directly used further in the process, you need to input the same parameters when analyzing your data including the seed used.
-The package can then regenerate the stimuli.

-## How to analyze my data
+## How to analyze data from an experiment
-To make analyzing your data easier, the results need to be stored as a single dataframe with 5 columns: `idx`, `condition`, `participant_id`, `stimulus_id` and `responses`.
-The `idx` column is just the row identifier and is not used. `condition` is the condition that was used for each trial, (e.g. the question variation asked to a participant in case you asked multiple questions).
-In case a single condition is investigated, then there will be a single value. `participant_id` is a unique identifier for each participant in your experiment. `stimulus_id` is a unique identifier for each stimulus (pair of original and inverted images generated by setup_experiment) and `responses` is the response that was given by each participant for each stimulus image pair (the choice between the original or inverted image).
-If a participant has selected the original image, then the response is `1`, otherwise it must be marked as `-1`.
-Since your image pairs will likely be randomized, they are automatically sorted for each participant or condition split, so you don't need to sort it yourself.

-You can generate sample response data and try out the analysis function like this:
+The following snippet shows how experiment data can be analyzed.
+Here we are using some generated sample data.
 ```python
 from rcpyci.interface import analyze_data
 from rcpyci.utils import create_test_data, verify_data